 Mosquito Hunters also follows the Department of Public Health websites for the latest information.

 The good news is that you have the power to take control of your own backyard, which will diminish the spread of mosquito and tick-borne diseases, including Zika and West Nile Virus.
-Together with Mosquito Hunters, we can reduce your family’s exposure to mosquitoes, fleas, ticks and the related health risks that they carry.
+Together with Mosquito Hunters, we can reduce your family’s exposure to mosquitoes and ticks and the related health risks that they carry.

 - Keep your shrubs trimmed and keep your grass cut short.
 These are typically the prime resting/hiding areas for adult mosquitoes.